-A nonrandomized, prospective study followed the infants of 23 women with inflammatory bowel disease who were treated in one clinic.
+A nonrandomized, prospective study in Austria followed the infants of 23 women with inflammatory bowel disease who were treated in one clinic.
 Mothers who received azathioprine (median dose 150 mg daily; range 100 to 250 mg daily) for treatment breastfed for a median of 6 months (range 1 to 18 months) and those who did not take azathioprine breastfed for a median of 8 months (range 3.5 to 23 months).
 Follow-up occurred at a median of 3.3 years in the azathioprine-exposed infants (n = 15) and 4.7 years in the unexposed infants (n = 15).
 No differences were found in mental or physical development between the two groups of infants.
-More infants who were unexposed to azathioprine had more than 2 colds annually and conjunctivitis episodes than in the unexposed group.
+More infants who were unexposed to azathioprine had more than 2 colds annually and more conjunctivitis episodes than in the unexposed group.
 No difference was seen in the numbers of other infections between the groups.

-Possible Effects on Lactation
+Effects on Lactation and Breastmilk

 Alternate Drugs to Consider

 Nielsen OH, Maxwell C, Hendel J. IBD medications during pregnancy and lactation.
 Nat Rev Gastroenterol Hepatol.
 2014;11:116–27.
 [PubMed: 23897285]